joshenders/ush/README.md

 but the world is a dangerous place.
 The less access the better.

 The simplest way I thought of doing this was by replacing the user's login shell with a program with no functionality.
+Thus, useless shell was born.

 Building
 ========

 Build with gcc

-    gcc -o clrsh clrsh.c
+    gcc -o ush ush.c

 Copy somewhere

-    cp clrsh /some/where/
+    cp ush /some/where/

 Append path to `/etc/shells`

-    echo '/some/where/clrsh' >> /etc/shells
+    echo '/some/where/ush' >> /etc/shells

 Change user's shell

-    usermod --shell /some/where/clrsh username
+    usermod --shell /some/where/ush username

 Disclaimer
 ==========